cozy/cozy-client/docs/getting-started.md

 By default all fields in the `where()` are automatically indexed.
 You can reverse this behaviour by specifying explicitly the list of fields to be indexed in `indexFields()`.

-Finaly, `client.query()` will execute your query and return a promise with a `data`attribute containing the requested documents.
+Finally, `client.query()` will execute your query and return a promise with a `data`attribute containing the requested documents.

 ```javascript
 import CozyClient from 'cozy-client'